Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: State-Based Multi-agent Deep deterministic policy gradient (SMADDPG)

-In this section, we give a brief introduction to the deep deterministic policy gradient method.
-Deep deterministic policy gradient is a popular actor-critic RL method used to find an optimal policy by interacting with the environment.
-It has four neural networks: an actor neural network for parameterizing policy (i.e., control input in our problem), a critic neural network for parameterizing the Q-function ($V(x_t)= \max_u Q(x_t,u_t)$), and their respective copied target networks to make learning stabilizable.
-Algorithm \ref{alg:DDPG} shows the logic flow of the DDPG algorithm.
+In this section, we will first introduce briefly the deep deterministic policy gradient algorithm which is a popular actor-critic RL method used to find an optimal policy by interacting with the environment.
+Then we will explain why vanilla DDPG algorithm may fail for state-dependent switched systems.
+Finally we introduce our proposed SMADDPG algorithm.

+DDPG has four neural networks: an actor neural network for parameterizing policy (i.e., control input in our problem), a critic neural network for parameterizing the Q-function ($V(x_t)= \max_{u_t} Q(x_t,u_t)$), and their respective copied target networks to make learning stabilizable.
+The parameters of the actor are updated using the policy gradient method as \cite{DDPG}:

+Based on Theorem \ref{thm: hmp}, we know that for systems with regional dynamics, the optimal controller is usually not continuous or differentiable.
+Thus the policy gradient estimation step in Eqn. \eqref{eqn:PG} is highly biased \cite{Tedrake}.

+To solve this problem, we propose algorithm SMADDPG which uses multiple regional agents to learn the optimal controller for such kind of systems.
+Algorithm \ref{alg:SMADDPG} shows the logic flow of the SMADDPG algorithm.
+The idea is to put an agent at each region as shown in Fig. \ref{fig:scenario} and make them learn in this environment \footnote{Please note that in this article, we mix the usage of the word ``environment'' and ``system''}.
 To simplify the notation, the $x$ also includes the time variable $t$.
-The $\mu(x|\theta^\mu)$ is the parameterized optimal control policy and $Q(x_t,u_t)$ is parameterized with parameters $\theta^Q$ and learned using the Bellman equation \eqref{eqn:Bellman}.
-The parameters of the actor are updated using the policy gradient method as shown in Eqn. \eqref{eqn:PG}.
+The $\mu(x|\theta^\mu)$ is the parameterized optimal control policy and $Q(x_t,u_t)$ is parameterized with parameters $\theta^Q$ and learned using the HJB equation \eqref{eqn:HJB}.
+At each episode, we run the environment $T=\frac{t_f}{dt}$ steps where $dt$ is the step size.
+If the current state is in region $i$, we activate the agent $i$ and update its parameters.

+In the following section, we will compare our proposed SMADDPG algorithm with vanilla DDPG.
+The implementation of the vanilla DDPG algorithm can be found in \cite{DDPG}.